-This section provides some examples demonstrating the NetFlow application configuration in the GigaVUE V Series nodes.
+This section provides an example to demonstrate the NetFlow application configuration in the GigaVUE V Series nodes.
+Refer Example 1 below.

-• "Example 1" below

 Example 1

 In this example, a pass all map is created and the entire traffic from a VPC is sent to a tool for full packet inspection.
 At the same time, a NetFlow application is added to generate flow records for flow inspection.